 On December 20, 2017, the FTC issued an administrative complaint seeking to unwind a merger between prosthetic knee manufacturers Otto Bock HealthCare North America, Inc. (“Otto Bock”) and FIH Group Holdings, LLC (“Freedom”).

-Within two months of the closing, the FTC filed a complaint to unwind the deal.
+Within three months of the closing, the FTC filed a complaint to unwind the deal.
 According to the FTC’s administrative complaint, the merging parties are head-to-head competitors in the manufacture of prosthetic knees with microprocessors that adapt the joint to surface conditions and walking rhythm.
 Specifically, the FTC alleges that Otto Bock and Freedom engaged in intense price competition as well as offered dueling improvements in innovation.
 The deal eliminated head-to-head competition between the two companies, removed a significant and disruptive competitor, and entrenched Otto Bock’s position as the dominant supplier.

 Microprocessor knees, which use microprocessors to adjust the stiffness and positioning of the joint in response to variations in walking rhythm and ground conditions, provide a stable platform for amputees.
 Prosthetists and doctors typically prescribe microprocessor knees to patients with above-the-knee amputations who have a relatively high degree of mobility.
 Compared to other products, microprocessor prosthetic knees reduce the risk of falling, cause less pain, and promote the health and function of the sound limb.